Learn about licensed service organizations

 After a service organization application has been submitted to NRCan by email:

 - An email will be sent by NRCan acknowledging receipt;

 - NRCan will screen the application for completeness and review it against eligibility requirements.
 If the application is NOT COMPLETE, NRCan will return the incomplete application.
 Only duly completed applications will be accepted for review;

 - NRCan will inform the applicants of the result of their applications.
-If successful, applicants will proceed with signing their licence agreements.
+If successful, applicants will proceed with signing their applicable service organization licence agreement(s).